 The pilgrimage will be divided into groups.
 All participants should stay with their assigned group.

-At each campsite, all pilgrims shall observe the night silence which begins 30 minutes after the evening Mass concludes and remains in effect until morning.
+At each campsite, all pilgrims must observe the night silence which begins 30 minutes after the evening Mass concludes and remains in effect until morning.

 Pilgrims with health problems are expected to notify the pilgrimage organizers about any health related issues at the time of registration.